mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Hyperledger/readme.md

 ## Consensus

+The process of keeping the ledger transactions synchronized across the network — to ensure that ledgers update only when transactions are approved by the appropriate participants, and that when ledgers do update, they update with the same transactions in the same order — is called consensus.

+Transactions must be written to the ledger in the order in which they occur, even though they might be between different sets of participants within the network

 Hyperledger Fabric offers `Raft crash fault tolerant (CFT)`, a `BFT` consensus and as of Version 3 `SmartBFT` consensus.
 You can also write your own consensus algorithm.
 Consider using the `BFT` or `SmartBFT` if true decentralization is required.

+## Shared Ledger

+`Hyperledger Fabric` has a ledger subsystem comprising two components: the `world state` and the `transaction log`.
+Each participant has a copy of the ledger to every Hyperledger Fabric network they belong to.

+The `world state` component describes the `state of the ledger` at a given point in time.
+It’s the database of the ledger.
+The `transaction log` component records all transactions which have `resulted in the current value of the world state`; it’s the update history for the world state. `The ledger`, then, is a `combination` of the `world state database` and the `transaction log` history.

+The ledger has a `replaceable data store` for the world state.
+By default, this is a `LevelDB key-value` store database.
+The transaction log does not need to be pluggable.
+It simply records the before and after values of the ledger database being used by the blockchain network.

 ## Chaincode

+`Hyperledger Fabric` `smart contracts` are written in `chaincode` and are invoked by an application external to the blockchain when that application needs to interact with the ledger

 `chaincode` (Smart contracts) run within a container environment (e.g. Docker) for isolation.
 They can be written in standard programming languages.